 Principles of Electrophoresis

-Electrophoresis separates molecules along a gradient based on their size, charge or properties.
+Electrophoresis separates molecules along a gradient based on their size, charge or other properties.
 That gradient can be an electrical field or, in the case of Denaturing Gradient Gel Electrophoresis (DGGE), a denaturant such as a mixture of urea and formamide.
 Proteins will migrate toward the anode if negatively charged and the cathode if positively charged.
 Since larger molecules migrate more slowly than smaller molecules, scientists can measure the distance traveled and use logarithms to determine the size of the fragments.

 Denaturing Gradient Gel Electrophoresis

-With DGGE, DNA moves along a gradient of increasing denaturing power, until the power is sufficient to denature that particular DNA fragment.
-At this point the migration stops, meaning that fragments will be separated based on their susceptibility to denaturing.
+With DGGE, DNA moves along a gradient of increasing denaturing power until the power is sufficient to denature, or unfold, that particular DNA fragment entirely.
+At this point, the migration stops.
+Scientists can use this method to separate fragments based on their individual susceptibility to denaturing.

 What the Buffer Does

-In the case of electrophoresis that separates on the basis of charge, the charge is transmitted via the ions provided by the buffer.
+In the case of electrophoresis that separates on the basis of charge, ions in the buffer transmit the charge necessary for separation.
 The buffer, by providing a reservoir of weak acid and base, also keeps the pH within a narrow range.
 This is important because the structure and charge of a protein or nucleic acid will change if subjected to significant pH changes, thus preventing proper separation.

 Different buffers are ideal for maintaining the electrophoresis gel at different desired pH ranges.
 Typical buffers used by scientists for this purpose include acetic acid, boric acid, phosphoric acid and citric acid as well as glycine and taurine.
-Generally, the pKa value (acid dissociation constant) should be close to the required pH, and buffers providing species of low charge magnitude are preferred, so as not to conduct too much current.
+Generally, the pKa value (acid dissociation constant) should be close to the required pH.
+It is preferable to us buffers that provide a low charge magnitude so as not to conduct too much current.